civichacker/anti-oppressive/README.md

 ### Definitions

+> _Oppression_ - An offense consisting in the abuse of discretionary authority by a public officer who has improper motive.

 Oppression.
 (2015).
 In _Black's Law Dictionary_ (Abridged 10th ed., p.
 923).
 United States: West Publishing Company.

+> _Inequity_ - An instance of injustice.

 Inequity.
 (2015).
 In _Black's Law Dictionary_ (Abridged 10th ed., p.
 653).
 United States: West Publishing Company.